fjgreco/E2EAI-public/markdown/wml.md

 #print(res)
 ```

-## Step 2: Download the sample model-building code into the notebook's working directory:
+## Download the model-building code into the notebook's working directory:

 ```python